RobustCalibration: Robust Calibration of Computer Models in R: Methods and examples

 with the subscript `d' denoting discretization, and the density of $Z_d$ is defined as

-where $p_{ \delta}(Z_d = z)$ is the density of $Z_d$ induced by GaSP with kernel $K(\cdot,\cdot)$, and $g_Z(\cdot)$ is a nondecreasing function that places more probability mass on smaller values of the $L_2$ loss.
-For a frequently used kernel function in Table \ref{tab:kernel}, the probability measure $p_{ \delta}\left(Z_d=z \right)$ places a large probability at large $L_2$ loss when correlation is large, dragging the calibrated computer model away from the reality.
-In S-GaSP calibration, the measure for $Z_d$ was scaled to have more probability mass near zero by a scaling function $g_{Z_d}(z)$.
+where $p_{ \delta}(Z_d = z)$ is the density of $Z_d$ induced by the GaSP with kernel $K(\cdot,\cdot)$, and $g_Z(\cdot)$ is a nondecreasing function that places more probability mass on smaller values of the $L_2$ loss.
+For a frequently used kernel function in Table \ref{tab:kernel}, the probability measure of the GaSP places a large probability at large $L_2$ loss $p_{ \delta}\left(Z_d=z \right)$ when the correlation is large, dragging the calibrated computer model away from the reality.
+In the S-GaSP calibration, the measure for $Z_d$ was scaled to have more probability mass near zero by a scaling function $g_{Z_d}(z)$.
 The default scaling function is assumed to be an exponential distribution,